jamespmernin/Recursion/readme.md

 1. **Find in Array**: Write a function that takes an array and a string as paramters and returns true if the string is included in the array.
 2. **FizzBuzz** Write a function takes a number n as a paramter and, for each number from 1 to n, prints "fizz" if the number is divisible by 3, "buzz" if the number is divisible by 5, and "fizzBuzz" if the number is divisible by both 3 and 5.
 3. **Multiplication**: Implement a mult function that multiplies two numbers, a and b (no you can't use *.
 Obviously.)
+4. **CoinFLips**: This function returns an array of all possible outcomes from flipping a coin N times. (see problems.js)

 Bonus:
 ##### Let's make a function that turns every span-tag blue **without using DOM selectors!**.